Smooth, velvety, sweet, rich, caramelly, sinful. All adjectives that can be used to describe Ipoh white coffee.

 Chang Jiang White Coffee

 Chang Jiang White Coffee Ipoh is a brand with two different locations in the city of Ipoh.
-Here, the white coffee is some of the strongest to be found in the city.
+The white coffee served here is some of the strongest to be found in the city.

 The two branches serve up tasty and adventurous Chinese food dishes – everything from marinated chicken’s feet to curry mees can be found on their menu.
 That said, the ambiance is very different between the two locations.